MEd in Secondary Education

 English: CIEP 429: Teaching Children & Adolescent Literature

 History, Political Science, and Psychology: The following undergraduate courses in the social sciences or their equivalent must be completed in addition to the major field.
-A second teaching field (21 semester hours) is required for those whose major field is Political Science or Psychology.
+For those whose major field is Political Science or Psychology, a second teaching field in history (21 semester hours) is required.

 - ECON 201: Microeconomics